 98% of all scientists agree that climate change is real and happening now.

-In the last 650,000 years there have been seven cycles of glacial advance and retreat, with the end of the last ice age about 7,000 years ago, beginning the modern climate era.
-Most of these previous climate changes are attributed to very small variations in Earth’s orbit that change the amount of solar energy our planet receives.
+In the last 650,000 years, there have been seven cycles of glacial advance and retreat, with the end of the last ice age about 7,000 years ago, beginning the modern climate era.
+Most of these previous climate changes are attributed to very small variations in Earth’s orbit that changing the amount of solar energy our planet receives.

 The current warming trend is of particular significance because it’s a result of human activity for the past 12,000 years.
 However, since the mid-20th century and proceeding at a rate that is unprecedented, humans are releasing carbon dioxide and other gases into the atmosphere that is making drastic changes to our climate.

 - Global Temperature Rise: Most of the warming occurred in the past 35 years, with the six warmest years on record taking place since 2010.

 - Warming Oceans: The oceans have absorbed much of this increased heat, with the top 700 meters (about 2,300 feet) of ocean showing warming of 0.302 degrees Fahrenheit since 1969.